mdm508/w/pages/How to Read a Book.md

 end-date:: [[]

 - This is a great starting point for reading.
 I have enjoyed most of what I have read by Mortimer Adler.
 He is a great man.
+- Power of preview
+- Read everything twice.
+The first time you read don't stop.
+-